 Full-Text Searching/Indexing

-Starting with the Version 5, Beta 26.1 release, the Brain Annex open-source project includes a straightforward but working implementation of a design that uses the convenient services of its Schema Layer, to provide indexing of word-based documents using Neo4j.
+The Brain Annex open-source project includes an implementation of a design that uses the convenient services of its Schema Layer, to provide indexing of word-based documents using Neo4j.

 The python class FullTextIndexing